openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 Deploy a load balancer with backend re-encryption and client authentication
 ---------------------------------------------------------------------------
-This example will demostrate how to enable TLS encryption from the load balancer to the backend member servers with the load balancer being authenticated using TLS client authentication.
+This example will demonstrate how to enable TLS encryption from the load balancer to the backend member servers with the load balancer being authenticated using TLS client authentication.
 Typically this is used with TLS termination enabled on the listener, but, to simplify the example, we are going